NexAris-Digital-Systems/nds-docs/docs/source/about.md

-# About Crazy Development
+# About NexAris Digital Systems

-Welcome to the Crazy Development documentation.
+Welcome to the NexAris Digital Systems documentation.
 This page provides information about our company, mission, and team.

-## Our Mission
+## What we're here for

-At Crazy Development, our mission is to create innovative solutions that drive technology forward.
-We are dedicated to pushing the boundaries of what's possible and delivering high-quality products and services that exceed expectations.
+NexAris Digital Systems is here to help you innovate, automate, and elevate your digital presence.
+Our expertise spans across various sectors to deliver custom Discord bot development, web development, Roblox development, and more!
+Whether you need complex automation tools for Discord, a modern and sleek website, or game development on Roblox, NexAris is your go-to partner.
 ## Our Team

 Our team consists of experienced professionals who are passionate about technology and innovation.
 Each member brings a unique set of skills and expertise to the table, allowing us to tackle complex challenges and deliver exceptional results.